Identity and Branding System

 Obtaining Authorization to Use the Logo

-Use of the official Tallahassee Community College logo must be authorized through the Office of Communications and Public Information by means of the TCC Logo Use Agreement (Appendix A).
+Use of the official Tallahassee Community College logo must be authorized through the Office of Communications and Marketing by means of the TCC Logo Use Agreement (Appendix A).
 Upon approval, all parties should use the logo files distributed by the Communications Office.
 Permission is granted solely for the designated project.
 Use of the logo on any other product or merchandise, or on any externally produced material, requires additional approval.
-For more information, contact the Office of Communications and Public Information at (850)201-6049 or firstname.lastname@example.org.
+For more information, contact the Office of Communications and Marketing at (850) 201-6049 or firstname.lastname@example.org.

 Logo General Use Guidelines